-Additionally, the proposed amendment to the ILUDC is statutorily exempt under the "Common Sense Exemption" (Section 15061b3) as the First District Court of Appeal held that discretionary design review of an otherwise permitted use is not subject to the California Environmental Quality Act (CEQA) (McCorkle Eastside Neighborhood v.
+Additionally, the proposed amendment to the ILUDC is statutorily exempt under the "Common Sense Exemption" (Section 15061b3) as follows:

+- Per the City's current zoning laws multifamily projects of three or more units would continue to be required to obtain a Use Permit, and as such a full CEQA analysis for the Use Permit would continue to be prepared for each project at the time of submittal if the project is not CEQA exempt by specific project circumstances (such as in-fill lot).
+Additionally, CEQA does not itself require agencies to include an environmental analysis of the impacts of design as part of a CEQA review, as these are aesthetic human considerations and do not have a direct impact on the environment. - 2.
+Projects of less than 3 units are currently not required to get a Use Permit (they are permitted by right) and the First District Court of Appeal held that discretionary design review of an otherwise permitted use is not subject to the California Environmental Quality Act (CEQA) (McCorkle Eastside Neighborhood v.
 City of St. Helena, (2019)).
-The proposed design review guidelines would be utilized for the ministerial approval of multifamily housing projects and the proposed revisions will make the City's Design Review process for multifamily housing comply with State Housing Law (Government Code section 65589.5 the Housing Accountability Act).
+So small projects are already exempt from CEQA review under this court decision whether or not they include design review. - 3.
+The proposed design review guidelines would be utilized for the ministerial design approval of multifamily housing projects and the proposed revisions will make the

+City's Design Review process for multifamily housing comply with State Housing Law (Government Code section 65589.5 the Housing Accountability Act).